open-mv-sandbox/dacti/docs/daicon.md

 ### Creating a Format

 When you use daicon containers for your format, you need to randomly generate a UUID to identify your format with.

-Additionally, it is recommended that you pick an extension for your file.
-Daicon files, while allowing standardized parsing of certain metadata, are not intended to contain more than one base format.
+It is recommended that you pick a unique extension for your file.

 You should then define which interfaces, and their minimum versions, your format **requires**.
 These interfaces can be re-used between different formats, in fact, the use of standard interfaces is recommended.